twinfoundation/document-management/packages/document-management-models/docs/reference/interfaces/IDocumentManagementComponent.md

 `boolean`

-Flag to include the blob storage metadata for the document.
+Flag to include the blob storage metadata for the document, defaults to false.

 ###### includeBlobStorageData?

 `boolean`

-Flag to include the blob storage data for the document.
+Flag to include the blob storage data for the document, defaults to false.

 ###### includeAttestation?

 `boolean`

-Flag to include the attestation information for the document.
+Flag to include the attestation information for the document, defaults to false.

+###### includeRemoved?

+`boolean`

+Flag to include deleted documents, defaults to false.

 ###### maxRevisionCount?